cheme/web3/trustright.md

+TODO fuse with ownership!! or put description from index here and link ownership -> trust right should be only point about copyright!!!

-Trustright, catchy word play, but the real sense would be more close to ownership right.
+Trustright, catchy play on word, but the real sense is closer to [ownership][./ownership.md] right.

 An alternative to copyright where the major point is not to forbid/stop information/data exchange, but to ensure that data/information is related to its lawful owner.